dh256git/project27/src/volunteering/index.md

 + Intern: after successful completion of 48 tasks (~16 hours of regular commitment per week, for three months);
 + Active volunteer: after successful completion of 100 tasks (~8 hours of regular commitment per week, for one year)

-Active volunteers will be considered for part-time employment at {{ site.brand }} or one of our partners; subject to funding and the legal constitution of the {{ site.brand }} community interest company in 2024.
+Active volunteers will be considered for part-time employment at {{ site.brand }} or one of our partners; subject to funding and the legal constitution of the {{ site.brand }} business entity.

-## What happens after I apply to volunteer?
+## What happens after I apply?

 We follow a three step process to ensure you have a great experience of joining the team.